Pike County Trial: Angela Wagner to begin testifying against son

 Jake Wagner testified off camera last week and Angela Wagner will too, at the request of the prosecution.

-FOX19 NOW Reporters Mike Schell and Chancelor Winn are both in the courtroom listening to testimony.
-They will have live updates outside the courthouse starting at 4 p.m.
+FOX19 NOW Reporters Mike Schell and Chancelor Winn are both in the courtroom listening to all testimony.
+They will have live updates with all the latest developments outside the courthouse starting at 4 p.m.

 First up on the witness stand Tuesday mornings is Matt White, a gun expert with the Ohio Bureau of Criminal Investigation.